Meatfucker/metatron/README.md

 -Read and edit settings-example.cfg, Make your required changes and save as settings.cfg

 -Run the bot, if all goes well itll say it has logged in. `python metatron.py`

-You can add any key you like to the settings,cfg imagesettings and wordsettings options as long as the API recognizes them.
-See https://github.com/oobabooga/text-generation-webui/tree/main/api-examples For some info on Oobas API and https://github.com/AUTOMATIC1111/stable-diffusion-webui/discussions/3734 for info on the A1111 API.

 # settings.cfg

 settings.cfg provides all of the settings for the bot.
 If the example file has more than one line with the same first value, that means you can have multiple.
 For example you can have multiple models= lines to list all of your models.

+See https://github.com/oobabooga/text-generation-webui/tree/main/api-examples For some info on Oobas API and https://github.com/AUTOMATIC1111/stable-diffusion-webui/discussions/3734 for info on the A1111 API.

 **wordapi** is the address and port of your ooba API endpoint